-Located inside a West Virginia country estate dating back to 1989, Café Cimino Country Inn is home to a charming bed and breakfast as well as the state’s most romantic restaurant.
-The small restaurant is just a handful of well-spaced tables draped with long white tablecloths and topped with flowers and candles, in a homey chandeliered dining room with wine bottles stored along one wall and a curving row of windows along another.
-Before or after your meal of linguine with clam sauce, pan-seared filet mignon, sea scallops and prosciutto, and sticky toffee pudding cake, be sure to stroll the grounds along the Elk River.
+Located inside a West Virginia country estate dating back to 1898, Cafe Cimino Country Inn is home to a charming bed and breakfast as well as the state’s most romantic restaurant.
+The small restaurant has just a handful of tables draped with long white tablecloths and topped with flowers and candles.
+The homey dining room has wine bottles stored along one wall and a curving row of windows along another.
+Before or after your Mediterranean and Salvadorian-inspired meal of mushroom and feta pasta, shrimp scampi or a gourmet bacon cheeseburger, be sure to stroll along the shores of the Elk River.

 Jenny Lake Lodge/Yelp

-Located at the foot of Wyoming's breathtaking Grand Tetons, the Jenny Lake Lodge is an upscale AAA Four Diamond resort hiding inside a series of rustic-looking 1930s-era log cabins.
-Inside, however, it’s all sumptuous elegance (even though the log cabin vibe certainly carries over into the interior design).
-There are plenty of dining options on the property, but the crown jewel is called simply The Dining Room.
-Upscale and elegant, it boasts a five-course prix fixe dinner menu that changes nightly depending on what’s fresh, local, and in-season.
-Open annually from June to early October, it boasts high timbered ceilings, plenty of windows, large tables spaced far apart and topped with white tablecloths and flowers, and a rustic log cabin vibe.
-And if dinner isn't your thing, consider taking your love to the best date spot in every state.
+Located at the foot of Wyoming's breathtaking Grand Teton National Park, the Jenny Lake Lodge Dining Room is an upscale AAA Four Diamond dining destination hiding inside a rustic-looking 1930s-era log cabin.
+Upscale and elegant, it boasts a five-course prix fixe dinner menu that changes nightly based on what’s fresh, local and in-season.
+Open annually from June to early October, Jenny Lake Lodge Dining Room flaunts high timbered ceilings, plenty of windows and large tables topped with white tablecloths and flowers that create a cozy, elegant atmosphere.
+If you’re really looking to impress your date, consider snagging one of the hardest restaurant reservations to get in America.